UGYW/sweater-viz/README.md

         as injected by Charlie's program and turns it into an UI-friendly dataset UI/Setup - Uma
     + I will work on the Gantt diagram display and onclick events
+    + I created the video from the the team members' voice clips
     + I also worked on the documentation that you are reading rn :)

 ### Gestures